 Web Console Security

-LEM’s web console provides a secure read-only view of data and access to LEM’s configuration.
+SEM’s web console provides a secure read-only view of data and access to SEM’s configuration.
 This access can be restricted and further secured.

 Security features applied to the web console include: